274699/My_C_Programs_/Time_to_code.md

- This the answer of first code that is "Time to code "
+ This is the answer of first code that is "Time to code "